Event Hubs Azure Schema Registry

 In many event streaming and messaging use cases, the event or message payload contains structured data that's either being serialized or deserialized using a schema-driven format like Apache Avro.
 Both senders and receivers may want to validate the integrity of the data with a schema.
 For schema-driven formats, making the schema available to the message consumer is a prerequisite for the consumer to be able to deserialize the data.
 It can also help reduce the per-message overhead of type information and field names included with every data set as it's the case with tagged formats such as JSON.
 Having schemas stored alongside the events and inside the eventing infrastructure ensures that the metadata required for serialization/de-serialization is always in reach and schemas can't be misplaced.

 Hackolade supports Avro schema maintenance in the Azure Schema Registry for Event Hubs.
 Unlike many other Hackolade targets, this does not require a special plugin.
-It is done through the Avro plugin.
+It is done through the Avro, Parquet or ProtoBuf plugins, or the JSON native target.

 In effect, Hackolade provides a graphical interface for the design and maintenance of Avro schemas stored in teh Azure Schema Registry for Event Hubs.